pulp/pulp/docs/sphinx/dev-guide/contributing/bugs.rst

 Reporting
 ---------

-Bugs must be filed against the "Pulp" entry in the bugzilla entry's *Product* field.
+Bugs must be filed against "Pulp" in the bugzilla entry's *Product* field.

 Please try to select the closest corresponding component in the *Components* field.